 The most magical part of the vehicle kit is also the simplest.
 One of the first things you build in the game is a “key,” a basic cardboard sleeve for the right Joy-Con controller.
 In order to use any of the vehicles, you need to slot the key inside of them.
 Before the key is in place, your vehicle is a simple metal frame.
 But when you stick the key in the ignition, the transformation is instantaneous: that basic chassis immediately sprouts wheels or wings, depending on what kit you’re using.
 In order to traverse the entirety of the island, you constantly need to shift between all three modes of transportation, and the speed at which you can change from a plane to a submarine to an off-road truck is very satisfying.

 If you haven’t yet taken the plunge for Nintendo’s strange cardboard accessories, now is the time.
 The vehicle kit has everything that’s good about Labo — the tactile fun of building things, the playful learning tools, the creative “garage” for designing your own kits — and it marries it to the bright and charming kind of video game experience you’d expect from Nintendo.
 The island exemplifies everything that Labo is about: being open, playful, and curious.
 Nintendo has said that it doesn’t believe the Labo line has reached its full potential yet, and this new kit is evidence that it’s taking steps in that direction.

-The Nintendo Labo vehicle kit launches for the Nintendo Switch on September 14th.
+The Nintendo Labo vehicle kit is available on the Nintendo Switch.